dhocker/wx_vlc_player/README.md

 /Users/username/Music/artist/track3.mp3
 ```

-Once you have loaded a playlist you can start a track by pressing the play button or double clicking
+Once you have loaded one or more playlist files you can start a track by pressing
-on the track.
+the play button or double clicking on the track.

+### Adding Playlist Files to the Playlist
+Use the **Playlist | Add/Append** menu item to select one or more playlist files
+to be added to the end of the playlist.

+### Adding Media Files to the Playlist
+Use the **Edit | Add files** menu item to select one or more media files
+to be added to the end of the playlist.

+### Play a Media File
+To play a media file, click on the item and then click the Play button.
+Or, simply
+double-click the item.

+### Saving the Playlist as a Playlist File
+Use the **Playlist | Save playlist** menu item to save the current playlist
+in the **last loaded** playlist file (as shown in the playlist title).
+Use the **Playlist | Save playlist as** menu item to save the currently playlist in
+a new playlist file.

+### Delete Playlist Items
+Use the **Edit | Delete from playlist** menu item to delete all selected playlist items.

+### Clearing the Playlist
+Use the **Edit | Clear playlist** menu item to remove all of the items from the current playlist.

 ## References <a id="references"></a>
 * [wxPython](https://www.wxpython.org/)